Predator Eto'o seeks golden swansong

 Eto'o has shown his predatory instincts remain strong, snatching several opportunist goals for Chelsea, closing down goalkeepers and defenders and hoping for a lucky break.
 He destroyed Manchester United with a hat-trick in January and scored vital goals against title rivals Liverpool and Arsenal.

-His form was good enough to make him the first choice as center-forward in big games for Chelsea coach Jose Mourinho ahead of the waning Fernando Torres, even though the Chelsea coach has made no secret of his dissatisfaction with all his striking options.
+His form has been good enough to make him the first choice as center-forward in big games for Mourinho ahead of the waning Fernando Torres, even though the Chelsea coach has made no secret of his dissatisfaction with his striking options.

-Eto'o is now out of contract at the London club and has hinted he might move next to a team in the United States or in the Middle East.

-As he approaches the end of his playing career, Eto'o has plans for life off the pitch.
-As well as funding academies to develop young players in Cameroon and neighboring Gabon, he has set up a mobile phone firm bearing his name in his home country.

 Some supporters think he may be planning a political career too, something he could probably afford to bankroll after playing for some of Europe's richest clubs.